-- Ton Kilometer It refers to the calculation of cost of carrying one tone load to one a. kilometer. - Passenger Kilometer It refers to the estimation of cost incurred on carrying a passenger b. one kilometer.
+- a.
+Ton Kilometer It refers to the calculation of cost of carrying one tone load to one kilometer. - b.
+Passenger Kilometer It refers to the estimation of cost incurred on carrying a passenger one kilometer.

 Calculation of Operational Cost

 Before calculating operation cost fixed and variable expenses are added.
 Thereafter following formula is used for its estimation -